MathishaKaru/wordle-game/README.md

-# Wordle
+# Wordle Game

 This game was created with a partner in my Programming Abstractions and Methodologies class at The University of San Diego.
 It uses the Python GUI toolkit Tkinter.

-The game works like the well-known Worlde game, where a user guesses 5 letter words and uses the colors on each letter to determine how close their guess was (Green = Correct letter in correct location.
+The game works like the well-known Worlde game, where a user has 6 guesses to determine a 5 letter word, and uses the colors on each letter to determine how close their guess was (Green = Correct letter in correct location.
 Orange = Correct letter in wrong location.
 Gray = Letter not in word).

 This game has a few extra features, such as the ability to use your own word as the answer.